questrel/dtree/README.md

 // kleen::Maybe is represented by the interval (0<=x::x<=1)
 // so the && and || operations on intervals operate properly on True/False/Maybe values.

-// The choices may seem unconventional if one was expecting
+// Those choices may seem unconventional if one was expecting
 // x::x[0] to represent False and x::x[1] to represent True.
 // (0<=x::x<=1) for Maybe would naturally fit that convention,
+// and && and || might be implemented as min and max
-// but then && and || for intervals won't work as logical operators on static_cast<interval>(Kleen).
+// but then && and || as logical operators on static_cast<interval>(Kleen)
+// won't work as intersection and union on intervals
 // If && and || on intervals are to work as intersection and union,
 // so that (a < x::x) && (x::x < b) is the same as (a < x::x <b),
 // then the interval that represents Maybe must be a superset of the interval that represents False,